security-force-monitor/research-handbook/source/persons-identity.rst

 Person
 ######

-The ``person`` claim type describes basic identifying information about a :ref:`person`: their name, aliases and associated time ranges with them.
+The :ref:`person` claim type describes basic identifying information about a :ref:`person`: their name, aliases and associated time ranges with them.
 Claims of this type are grouped together with :ref:`Posting` (describing postings to different units) which tracks the person's career.
 There are also several fields in development to capture other aspects about persons.

 Person: Summary of claim attributes
 ***********************************